pippinbarr/v-r-4-99/process/process-journal.md

 I tweeted sadly about first person controllers the other day and, although I've already installed and have been using the classic First Person Drifter, I got another couple of recommendations I'll probably check out when I have a moment.
 They are [Gold Player](https://github.com/Hertzole/gold-player) by Hertzole, (recommended by [Robert Yang](https://twitter.com/radiatoryang)), and [The First Person](https://github.com/boaheck/TheFirstPerson) by Breogan Hackett (recommended by [Federico Fasce](https://twitter.com/kurai)).
 Hertzole was so magnificent as to notice Robert's recommendation and [implement a zoom feature in the controller](https://twitter.com/hertzole/status/1391364631478812676?s=20) which is something I need/want; and Breoghan kindly offered support if needed.

 All of this is to say: oh yeah, communities.
 I don't avail myself of the broad community of experimental/indie game developers I'm a de facto part of, so it feels especially remarkable and magic when you say something into a warm and inviting void and have it reply with helpful and supportive words and links.

+---

+# PBR Statues Pack; Loss of the cyber room (11-05-2021 16:19)

+I've felt oddly significant anxiety about putting assets into this game.
+I suppose it's in part just because they actively cost money and that feels significance, but it's also curation anxiety.
+I don't want to end up picking a bunch of dumb stuff that's dumb.
+At some level I suspect that any reasonably diverse set of assets will work, but the only way to find out is to do it and that's taxing somehow.

+## PBR Statues Pack

+Anyway, I did add my first non-desert asset, which is the [PBR Statues Pack](https://assetstore.unity.com/packages/3d/environments/fantasy/pbr-statues-pack-91623) by Maksim Bugrimov.
+They're pretty fancy looking with nice textures and... stuff.
+I'm realizing I don't know much about how to speak about these kinds of assets.
+They reflect the light nicely?
+They have a kind of generic fantasy world idea behind them.
+Buddhas, monks, Norse runic stones.
+Actually it's pretty weird how diverse they are?
+Why would these different categories be together in the first place?
+Very museum-y actually which is funny and appropriate.

+For now I've just dumbed the available prefabs in the pack into the desert near the player and taken a look at them.
+They're certainly there, in the desert.
+It raises a few things:

+* Where to put them?
+* How to arrange them spatially?
+* Should I be rotating them, telling any kind of story?
+* Am I trying to make them look aesthetically appealing?
+Look their best?
+Am I just amusing myself?
+* Scale?
+No, right?
+* Should they look like they're properly situated on the terrain?
+Yes, right?
+* Should I add colliders if they don't have them by default?
+Tricky - I *want* to but it's not part of the asset but it doesn't do any harm?
+HMMMM.
+* How do I choose things?
+I chose these statues mostly just because they looked kind of nice and seemed like something that wanted to be displayed, but those aren't good criteria

+I also really need the informational plinth next because that will help situate them as something to look at etc.

+Anyway, I don't have reduce anxiety but it was nice to do something and see a result.
+Maybe a touch underwhelming, but that's fine that's fine.

+Also I haven't really resolved any selection stuff.

+## Loss of the cyber room

+I *wanted* to use the Cyber Room as my first asset - I love the idea of an interior scene and I'll still look for one.
+But now it costs $5.55!
+What the fuck!?!?
+Damn you!

+Not really, they're welcome to charge what they want, but I'm saddened I have to say.
+I was genuinely excited.
+I guess they're probably repriced everything up to $5.55 by now, which is fine.
+What the market will bear blah blah.

+And anyway there's probably something interesting about the fluctuation of prices and my ability to put particular kinds of work into this game.
+It's a good thing to run into.